Skip to content

 Legal, financial and workplace concerns

-You may have taken out personal insurance policies (e.g. income protection or total and permanent disability) before your diagnosis.
-You may also have insurance through your superannuation.
-It’s important to make a claim as soon as possible, because there may be time limits that apply.
-If you think you should be covered but your claim is denied, get in touch with the Australian Financial Complaints Authority.
-You can also call Cancer Council 13 11 20 to see whether we can connect you with a lawyer for assistance.
+Before your diagnosis, you may have taken out personal insurance policies (e.g. income protection or total and permanent disability) or you may have insurance through your superannuation.
+If your policies cover your situation, it’s important to make a claim as soon as possible because time limits may apply.
+If you think you should be covered but your claim is denied, contact the Australian Financial Complaints Authority.
+You can also call Cancer Council 13 11 20 to see if we can connect you with a lawyer for assistance.

-If you’re not making a claim, usually you do not need to inform the insurer about your cancer diagnosis until you renew your policy or change your level of cover.
-However, it is a good idea to check your insurance policy to see what it says about disclosing health issues.
-If you’re taking out a new policy you are generally required to provide your medical history, including your cancer diagnosis.
-Insurance companies are allowed to refuse cover, but only on reasonable grounds.
-This does not include private health insurance – it is unlawful to be denied health insurance because of health issues, but there may be a waiting period before pre-existing conditions are covered.
+If you’re not making a claim, you don’t usually need to inform the insurer about your cancer diagnosis until you renew your policy or change your level of cover.
+However, it is a good idea to check what your insurance policy says about telling the insurer about health issues.
+When taking out a new policy, you generally need to provide your medical history, including cancer diagnosis.
+Insurance companies can refuse cover, but only on reasonable grounds.
+This does not include private health insurance; it is unlawful to be denied health insurance because of health issues, but there may be a waiting period before pre-existing conditions are covered.

 Travel insurance

-Getting travel insurance can be a major concern for people with cancer or who have had cancer.
+Getting travel insurance can be a major concern for people with cancer or who have had cancer, as cancer is generally considered a pre-existing medical condition.
 Insurance companies may view you as more of a risk.
-They may believe that you’re more likely to get sick and require treatment while you’re travelling, need to return home for treatment, or cancel your trip due to illness.
+They may believe that you’re more likely to get sick and require treatment while you’re travelling, or need to return home for treatment, or cancel your trip due to illness.

-In general, you should be able to buy travel insurance for things that are not related to your cancer (like lost luggage and cancelled flights).
-It may be difficult to buy travel insurance that covers cancer-related medical problems, but you should be able to get coverage for non-cancer-related medical costs.
-If you have to disclose any pre-existing health conditions, be honest – a claim may be denied if you withhold information.
+In general, you should be able to buy travel insurance for things that are not related to your cancer (like lost luggage, theft and cancelled flights).
+It may be difficult to buy travel insurance that covers cancer-related medical issues, but you should be able to get coverage for medical costs not related to cancer.
+If you have to tell them about any pre-existing health conditions, it’s important to be honest – a claim may be denied if you withhold information.

 How to get travel insurance